3mcd/glom/docs/src/getting_started.md

 ## 1. Setting up the Transformer

-Glom uses a build-time transformer to inline query loops and infer system dependencies.
+The build-time transformer inlines query loops and infers system dependencies.

 ### For Bun